-An experiment was conducted in 2016 to quantify the effect of stand loss on soybean yield at different plant populations and timings of plant loss.
-Objective 1: ASGROW 4835 was planted at three locations in Mississippi.
-One trial was conducted at Mississippi State University, MS located on the R.R.
+Multiple experiments were conducted in 2016 and 2017 to quantify the effect of stand loss on soybean yield at different plant populations in correspondence with timings of plant loss.
+Objective 1: ASGROW 4835 was planted at six locations in Mississippi over the years 2016 and 2017.
+Two trials were conducted at Mississippi State University, MS located on the R.R.
 Foil North Farm.
-Two trials were conducted at the Delta Research and Extension Center located in Stoneville, MS. Trials consisted of 12.2 m plots with 4 replications.
-The three trials consisted of a RCB with a factorial arrangement of treatments.
+Four trials were conducted at the Delta Research and Extension Center located in Stoneville, MS. Trials consisted of 12.2 m plots with 4 replications.
+The three trials consisted of RCB with factorial arrangement of treatments.
 Factor A was seeding rate: 185,250; 247,000; 308,750; 370,000; 432,250; 494,000 plants ha-1; Factor B was percent stand loss: 0%, 20%, and 40%; and Factor C was stand loss timing: stand loss at V1 and V3.
 Percent loss was achieved by mixing ASGROW 4835RR (Roundup Ready) and HBKLL 4953 (Liberty Link) at the given percentages based on seeding rate.
-Roundup was applied to each assigned plot at V1 and V3 to remove plants with Liberty Link herbicide trait (LL) seed to achieve percent stand loss in each plot.
-Objective 2: ASGROW 4835 was planted at three locations in
+Roundup was applied to each assigned plot at V2 and V4 to remove plants with Liberty Link herbicide trait (LL) seed to achieve percent stand loss in each plot.
+Objective 2: ASGROW

-Mississippi.
-One trial was conducted at Mississippi State University, MS located on the R.R.
+4835 was planted at six locations in Mississippi.
+Two trials were conducted at Mississippi State University, MS located on the R.R.
 Foil North Farm.
-Two trials were conducted at the Delta Research and Extension Center located in Stoneville, MS. Trials consisted of 12.2 m plots with 4 replications.
+Four trials were conducted at the Delta Research and Extension Center located in Stoneville, MS. Trials consisted of 12.2 m plots with 4 replications.
 The three trials consisted of RCB with factorial arrangement of treatments.
 Factor A seeding rate: 185,250; 247,000; 308,750; 370,000; 432,250; 494,000 plants ha-1; Factor B seed treatment: untreated seed, base fungicide alone, and insecticide + fungicide seed treatment; Factor C planting date: Mid-May and Mid-June planting dates.